josdejong/svelte-jsoneditor/README-VANILLA.md

 A web-based tool to view, edit, format, transform, and validate JSON.

-This is the vanilla variant of `svelte-jsoneditor` that can be used in vanilla JavaScript or frameworks like SolidJS, React, Vue, Angular
+This is the vanilla variant of `svelte-jsoneditor` that can be used in vanilla JavaScript or frameworks like SolidJS, React, Vue, Angular.

 ## Install